 Figs were an important part of the basic diet of the ancient Greeks, and like olive and wine, a symbol of peace and prosperity.

-The nutritional value of figs, particularly dried ones, which is very popular in Greece and amongst Greeks worldwide is indisputable.
-Rich in natural fibre, they help in weight control, help regulate blood pressure and boosts ligament health: just half a cup provides 300mg.
+The nutritional value of figs, particularly dried ones, which are very popular in Greece and amongst Greeks worldwide is indisputable.
+Rich in natural fibre, they help in weight control, help regulate blood pressure and boost ligament health: just half a cup provides 300mg.

 Dried figs can be enjoyed throughout the year and stay fresh for several months.
-They are best kept in room temperature in a cool and dry place wrapped well.
+They are best kept at room temperature in a cool and dry place wrapped well.

-They’re wonderful when chopped, mixed with other dried fruits, nuts and spices, added to breads and cakes or stewed.
-Figs ideal matches are ingredients with intense flavours such cheeses and other small goods.
+They’re wonderful when chopped, mixed with other dried fruits, nuts and spices, added to bread and cakes or stewed.
+Figs' ideal matches are ingredients with intense flavours such as cheeses and other small goods.